 A big claim I know but I really think planning this Interrail trip around Europe is the hardest holiday I’ve ever organised.
-Being a family travel blogger I’m pretty good at planning journeys, working out where to stay with kids and how to get around but I have to admit this one had even me pretty stumped.
+Being a family travel blogger I’m pretty good at planning journeys, working out where to stay with kids and how to get around.
+But I have to admit this one had even me pretty stumped.
 Interrailing with kids can be the adventure of a lifetime but it sure does take some planning!

 So if it’s that hard, why book an Interrail trip around Europe with the kids and what is it exactly?

 So far so good right?
 We’re all pretty sick of airports and planes and baggage restrictions so European train travel was the obvious choice and when I saw some of the deals available from Interrail, I snapped us up some flexi tickets.
 The great thing about interrailing with kids is they are free, you don’t get that from Ryan Air!
+These are some of the many interrailing packages I could find.

 2nd Class 1st Class